probcomp/Venturecxx/doc/error-reporting.md

   inference trace mode, if I start recording desugarings of infer instructions.

-- The currently executing expression is not the only one the sivm doesn't have in its sugar dict: there are also the inference and model preludes.
-This may causes confusion.

-    - I may have hacked the inference prelude problem satisfactorily, but maybe not.

 - [hacked] [blaming makers] Crashing in a programmatic assume by default blames the application of the made action SP, even though the mistake is made in the application of the maker.
 If it were a